American Solar Challenge: 2020

 The 2020 American Solar Challenge was postponed due to the COVID-19 pandemic.
 It was held in 2021, with the starting point at Independence, Missouri and the end point at Las Vegas, New Mexico from August 4 to August 7.
 The team from the Massachusetts Institute of Technology took first place in the single-occupant class with Nimbus, with approximately 143 miles more in distance covered compared to second place, held by the University of Kentucky team.
 Appalachian State took first place in the multi-occupant vehicle class.

 2022

 The 2022 American Solar Challenge ran from Independence, Missouri to Twin Falls, Idaho from July 9 to July 16, 2022.
 Similar to the 2018 race, ASC partnered with the National Park Service, and the route traversed through historic sites and landmarks along the Oregon Trail.
 The team from the Massachusetts Institute of Technology took first place in the single-occupant class with their champion vehicle from the previous race, Nimbus.
 They finished the race with just over 73 miles more than second place finisher Principia College.
 The winner of the Cruiser class was the University of Minnesota, with Appalachian State University coming in second place.

+2024

+The Elecktrek American Solar Challenge 2024 ran from Nashville, Tennessee to Casper, Wyoming from July 20 to July 27, 2024.
+Similar to the previous competitions, ASC partnered with the National Park Service this time following several National Historic Trails and finishing at the National Historic Trails Interpretive Center.

+The Single Occupant Vehicle Class was won by the University of Michigan Solar Car Team with 2095.5 miles traveled during the event while the Multi-Occupant Vehicle Class was on by the team from Polytechnique Montréal with a score of 73.86.